How Do You Test for Blood in Urine?

 What do the results mean?

-- Inflammation of the urinary tract or kidneys
+- Inflammation of the kidney, urethra, or bladder

 Learn more about laboratory tests, reference ranges, and understanding results.